-Footprints to Recovery — located in Centennial outside of Denver, Colorado — nurtures a safe environment in which our clients can safely recover from drugs and alcohol.
+Footprints to Recovery — located in Centennial outside of Denver, Colorado — nurtures a safe environment in which our patients can safely recover from drugs and alcohol.
 With the support of peers and our experts, program participants can leverage various resources and therapeutic treatments to get them on track towards sober living.
 Rehabilitation from addiction is not easy, but you don’t have to do it alone.

-By treating all physical and psychological conditions concurrently, we set up our clients for lasting sobriety.
+By treating all physical and psychological conditions concurrently, we set up our patients for lasting sobriety.
 What’s more, we help participants strike a balance between their recovery and other responsibilities by offering numerous types of drug and alcohol rehabilitation, including partial hospitalization and outpatient treatment.

 Eye Movement Desensitization and Reprocessing (EMDR): EMDR is a valuable form of psychotherapy that provides relief from symptoms and the emotional effects related to traumatic experiences.